jshmllr/jshmllr.github.io/content/posts/2020-10-05-hello-world/index.md

 ---
-title: My first post using Novela by Narative
+title: Hello World
-author: Dennis Brotzky
+author: Josh Miller
-date: 2019-04-30
+date: 2020-10-05
 hero: ./images/hero.jpg
-excerpt: With the growing community interest in Gatsby, we hope to create more resources that make it easier for anyone to grasp the power of this incredible tool.
+excerpt: With the growing community interest in Gatsby, I decided to deploy a static site so I could learn more about React and modern headless CMS tech.
 ---

 My first post using `@narative/gatsby-theme-novela`.
 Novela is built by the team at [Narative](https://narative.co), and built for everyone that loves the web.